menandmice/micetro_docs/guides/implementation/system-requirements.rst

 ..
 [2] The REST and SOAP APIs are bundled into the Web Application, both for Windows and Linux.

 ..
-[3] On January 14, 2020, Microsoft ends support for Windows server 2008 and 2008 R2 and therefore support for those server types will be deprecated in future versions of the Men&Mice Suite.
+[3] On January 14, 2020, Microsoft ends support for Windows server 2008 and 2008 R2 and therefore support for those server types will be deprecated in future versions of Micetro.

 Databases
 ---------